Loading...

 So Aisha, Lucas, Laura, and Jacob, this time they've been practising their basketball shooting skills.

-Aisha scored 7/12 of her shots, Lucas scored 5/8, Sophia 9/16 of her shots.
+Aisha scored 7/12 of her shots, Lucas scored 5/8, Sophia, 9/16 of her shots, and Jacob, 13 out of 24 of his shots.

 Here are those four fractions.

-We're going to need to find the LCM, lowest common multiple, of 12, 8, 16 and 24.
+We're going to need to find the LCM, lowest common multiple, of 12, 8, 16, and 24.

-And what we're going to do is we're gonna go through the multiples of 24, because that's the highest number, and consider if there are multiples of the other three.
+We're going to not list the multiples this time, like I said, and what we're going to do is we're gonna go through the multiples of 24, because that's the highest number, and consider if they're multiples of the other three.

 So we're gonna start with 24.

-So therefore we move on to the next multiple of 24, which is 48.
+24 is not a multiple of 16, so therefore we move on to the next multiple of 24, which is 48.

-We are now gonna check 48.
+We're now gonna check 48.

-Is 12 a factor of 48, yes.
+Is 12 a factor of 48?
+Yes.

-Is eight a factor of 48, yes.
+Is 8 a factor of 48?
+Yes.

 And 16 is also a factor of 48.

-And this is the LCM, the lowest common multiple, of all of the four denominators.
+48 is a multiple of 16, 8, and 12, and this is the LCM, the lowest common multiple, of all of the four denominators.

-The LCM of 12, 8, 16, and 24 is 48.
+The LCM of 12, 8, 16, and 24 is 48, so this is going to be our common denominator.

 We are going to convert our four fractions so that each have a common denominator of 48.

-And then Sophia, notice the order in which I'm doing these.
+Notice the order in which I'm doing these.

 I'm just going to go through this last one just in case I lost any of you going through those fairly quickly.

-So remember 24 multiplied by what is 48, that's two.
+So remember, 24 multiplied by what is 48?
+That's 2.

-The numerator has to be the same.
+The numerator has to be the same so we're not changing the value, and that's 26.

-Now we'll be able to write those in order, in order from most successful to least successful.
+Now, we'll be able to write those in order, in order from most successful to least successful.

 So who was most successful?
-It was Lucas with 30 out 48, Aisha, 28 over 48, Sophia, 27 over 48 and then finally Jacob with 26 over 48.
+It was Lucas with 30 out of 48, Aisha, 28/48, Sophia, 27/48, and then finally, Jacob with 26/48.

 But you can see actually all of their scores were very, very similar.